Vamsi404/cis6930fa24-assignment0/README.md

   - The local JSON file (if used) follows the same structure as the data returned by the FBI API.

 - **Known Bugs**:
+ -Some comma-separated names were initially missed, so I had to join them again using a comma to ensure all values were included.